 Blue River Psychology is a Counselling Psychology led practice specialising in the emotional and psychological well-being of women and mothers.
-The Founder and Director of the practice, Dr Lamba, has a specialist interest in exploring how mental well-being, reproductive and perinatal health and cultural identity, all intersect and impact women's lives.
+The Founder and Director of the practice, Dr Lamba, has a specialist interest in exploring how psychological well-being (within the context of perinatal or reproductive mental health difficulties, or wider general psychological difficulties), systemic inequalities, motherhood, reproductive issues, intergenerational trauma, race, cultural identity, all intersect and impact women's lives.

-Blue River Psychology also works beyond these specialties, as we often work closely with women experiencing low self-esteem, life transition and adjustment issues, depression, grief and loss, body image issues, eating disorders, relationship problems (including separation and divorce) and identity.
+Whilst holding special interests in reproductive and perinatal mental health, we also work closely with women experiencing low self-esteem, life transition and adjustment issues, depression, grief and loss, body image issues, eating disorders, relationship problems (including separation and divorce) and issues around identity.
 Blue River Psychology is interested in issues that impact women of all ages.

 As a practice, we advocate the choices and freedom of young girls and women.
 Women’s lives have changed dramatically in the last 50 years, which has created ripples and waves in how women have adapted and coped with their social position.
 There are many choices now for women, which weren’t available in the past.
 This has led to a position of empowerment for women but not without its own issues.
 Many women, for example, can still have their roles socially defined in a relational context, for example – wife, mother, grandmother.
 There are many women of course who choose not to follow these paths and pursue other meaningful life choices, such as career, friendships/relationships and travel.
 However, voluntary childlessness, whether you are single, co-habiting or married, still comes with social pressures and reactions, which range from prejudice, lacking understanding and even discrimination.